Authentication

 Treat your API key like a password.
 Keep it safe and never share it with apps or people you don't trust.

-It's good practice to refresh your API keys periodically and revoke keys that you're no longer using.
+It's good practice to store your API key as a secret in a credential management system.
+Refresh your API keys periodically and revoke keys that you're no longer using.

 Test authentication